JemRF/RF-Documentation/pages/monitoring/pepintroduction.md

 {% include image.html file="pepanalytics.png" alt="PEP Alarms and Logs"%}

 ### Settings
+The settings page allows for user customization of their dashboard.
+Such as graphics, sensor status and limits on charts.
 {% include image.html file="pepsettings.png" alt="PEP Alarms and Logs"%}

 ### Sensor List
+This provides a list of all sensors in your account.
 {% include image.html file="pepesensors.png" alt="PEP Alarms and Logs"%}
+As seen in the Sensor Edit Screen, you can change the description, location, type, how many decimals to be displayed, the Suffix (example: F, C, %) and the Zone it is in.

+{% include image.html file="pepsensoredit.png" alt="PEP Alarms and Logs"%}

 ### Alarm Zones
+You can create zones for sensors or alarms.
+A zone can be enabled and disabled by rules.
 {% include image.html file="pepalarmzones.png" alt="PEP Alarms and Logs"%}

 ### Rules (Automation)